 Since we have become digital nomads, we understand that every new destination will give us a completely new experience.
 It’s the same with the cost of living in Merida, Mexico – it’s unlike any other place we’ve been.

-We have also learned that in order to keep this digital nomad lifestyle up for years to come – you need to consider slow travel.
-What’s that mean?
+We have also learned that in order to keep up this digital nomad lifestyle for years to come – you need to consider slow travel.
+What does that mean?

 Traveling to places for at least 1-3 months allows you to take advantage of monthly deals.
 You also get to build a routine, visit gyms and just enjoy life for what it is!